InfinityLead/.github/profile/README.md

 ### 🔐 First Project: **Password Manager**

+# Unity Game - First Project 🎮

+## 🚀 Overview

+Welcome to the first project of InfinityLead!
+We are developing an exciting **game** using **Unity** and **C#**.
+The goal is to create an engaging and fun experience for players, with immersive gameplay and simple mechanics.

+## 🎮 Project Description

+This game will be built with **Unity** and **C#**.
+We aim to deliver a user-friendly and enjoyable experience with a focus on gameplay and interaction.

+## 🛠️ Technologies Used

+- **Unity**: Game engine used for development.
+- **C#**: Programming language for game logic.

+## 🤝 Contributing

+Feel free to contribute by:
+- Forking the repo and submitting pull requests.
+- Reporting bugs or suggesting improvements.
+- Participating in discussions!

-Our first project is a **Password Manager**.
+Our second project is a **Password Manager**.
 This project aims to build a secure and user-friendly solution for password management, protecting users' privacy and simplifying their digital lives. 🛡️

 ---